 Juan’s Flying Burrito information

-The answer to that perennial question, ‘What happens when you cross a bunch of skinny-jean-clad hipsters with a tortilla is, ta da: Juan’s.
-The food is about as authentically Mexican as Ontario, but it’s still good.
-The hefty burritos pack a satisfying punch.
+The answer to that perennial question, ‘What happens when you cross a bunch of skinny-jeans-clad hipsters with a tortilla?’, is (ta da) Juan’s.
+The food is about as authentically Mexican as Ontario, but that doesn’t mean it’s not good; the hefty burritos pack a satisfying punch.
 The margaritas are tasty and the quesadilla comes with ground beef, bacon and blue cheese – yes, please.